 The excitement factor is merely one reason.
-This article will go into detail and look at many factors that make a NFL game in 2019 high or low scoring.
+This article will go into detail and look at many factors that make a NFL game in 2019 high or low scoring going over or under.

 The National Football League of past generations was geared upon tough defense and a running, ball-controlled offense which meant for generally low scoring games.

 While fans enjoy great defense, there is no doubt that the more sophisticated passing games, improved athletes, technological advances and rule changes has meant for an increased scoring output.